ngocongduy/1888012-LTHDT-QLCH-WebAppNetCore/README.md

 - Model: a collection of Model (for general uses) and ViewModel (for View)

 #### II.
 3-layer
-- Presentation layer (PL): There are plain pages sent by server and rendered by a browser on clients.
-It performs client-side works (using Javascript and relating library) such as data validation.
-If required, it will send requests to server on behalf of the user.
-Then PL mainly work with Views.
+- Presentation layer (PL): Here containing plain pages generated and sent by server then they are rendered by a browser on clients.
+They perform client-side works (using Javascript and relating library) such as data validation.
+If required, they will send requests to server on behalf of the user.
+Hence PL mainly work withs Views.
-(Upon a client's request, server will pick a corresponding view, do some required works (thanks to a cooperation in M-V-C) then generate a html-page, finally send it to client for rendering.)
+(Upon a client's request, server will pick a corresponding view, do some required works (thanks to the cooperation of M-V-C) then generate a html-page, finally send it to client for rendering.)
-- Business layer (BL): This layer is a hidden working environment in the server, the playground for Models, Views and Controllers.
+- Business layer (BL): This layer is the playground for Models, Views and Controllers.
 It is where main operations done: routing inside the app, authorization, authentications, data queries and so on.
-This layer is the intermediate controlling data transactions between clients and databases.
+This layer is the intermediate accounted for controlling data transactions between clients and databases.
-- Data access layer (DL): The layer standing some models to help you interect with databases.
+- Data access layer (DL): The layer standing some models to help you interect with many kinds of data storage.
 In this case is SQL server.
 You can also define models to work with your local storages.

 ### App description: This web app is a very simple Store Management which can help the users (store staff) track products in the store.